MohammadKhodadad/CTMEDBERT/readme.md

 3) Add Features from related papers

-4) Each heading of patient notes is converted to a column - Done.
+4) Each heading of patient notes is converted to a column, Code pushed to this repository. - Pankaj (Done).

+5) Create a test dataset and method to evaluate the models. - Pankaj (Working).